TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 Instead of rewriting to a HTTP endpoint using [URL Rewriting](../url-rewriting), you now can tell Tyk to internally run its request pipeline one more time, but for another specified endpoint.
 This is called <b>looping</b>.

-In order to specify a loop, in the target URL you specify a string in the following format:
+In order to specify a loop, in the target URL you specify a string in the following format.
+Note the `tyk` protocol.

 ```
 tyk://self/<path>.
 ```
+The above will loop to the same api, to a new endpoint.

 You can also loop to another API as by specifying the API name or id instead of self:
 ```